forsyde/forsyde-shallow/pages/getting_started.md

 count state DOWN = state - 1
 {% endhighlight %}

 Direction is an enumerated data type with the values `UP` and `DOWN`.
-The process counter is modeled with the process constructor `scanldSY`.
+The process counter is modelled with the process constructor `scanldSY`.
 It takes a function count and an initial state value `0` as arguments.
 The function `count` uses pattern matching.
 The first row of `count` reads as follows.
 If the direction has the value `HOLD`, the state will not change.
 The second row matches, if the state is `4` and the direction is `UP`.
 In this case the next state will be `0`.
 The third row matches all other patterns for state, if the direction is `UP`.
 In this case, the state is incremented by one.
 The fourth and fifth row give the corresponding functionality for the direction `DOWN`.
 ```
 ghci> counter (signal [UP,UP,UP,HOLD,UP,UP,DOWN,DOWN])
 {0,1,2,3,3,4,0,4,3}